The Ox-Bow Incident: Plot

-Later that night in Ox-Bow Canyon, the posse finds three men sleeping, with what are presumed to be stolen cattle nearby.
-The posse interrogates them: a young, well-spoken man, Donald Martin; a Mexican, Juan Martínez; and an old man, Alva Hardwicke.
+Later that night in Ox-Bow Canyon, the posse find three men sleeping, with what are presumed to be stolen cattle nearby.
+The posse interrogate them: a young, well-spoken man, Donald Martin; a Mexican, Juan Martínez; and an old man, Alva Hardwicke, who is clearly senile.
 Martin claims that he purchased the cattle from Kinkaid but received no bill of sale.
-No one believes Martin, and the posse decides to hang the three men at sunrise.

-Martin writes a letter to his wife and asks Davies, the only member of the posse that he trusts, to deliver it.
-Davies reads the letter, and, hoping to save Martin's life, shows it to the others.
-Davies believes that Martin is innocent and does not deserve to die.
+No one believes Martin, and the posse decide to hang the three men at sunrise.
+As a final request, Martin writes a letter to his wife and asks Davies to deliver it.
+When dissent develops among some members of the group, a vote is taken on whether to hang the trio or take them to town to stand trial.
+Only seven vote for a trial, including Major Tetley's son, Gerald.
+The rest support a hanging.